Review of Adorablins, a cute goblin-themed tabletop RPG that fits in a tin!

 To determine what the result of your actions are, you roll two dice, add your modifiers from your character card, and check the result versus the success, struggle, and stuck ranges on the actions card.

 On a success, you do the thing you wanted!
 For example, my kid wanted to have Dipper the goblin to grab a fish out of the water and rolled REALLY high.
-So, kiddo got to describe epically tackling this massive rainbow fish onto the boat!
+So, my kid got to describe epically tackling this massive rainbow fish onto the boat!

 For a struggle, you kind of get to do what you wanted, and some new challenge is introduced by the game master.
 When we played, this happened when my kid’s character was climbing a building – the roll was high enough to climb, but I also introduced that some pigeons flew over and started pestering my child’s character!
 This meant a second set of ideas and rolls to deal with the pigeons before finishing the climb.